VonHeikemen/devlog/content/web-development/lenses-a-k-a-composable-getters-and-setters.md

 ## What are getters and setters?

 This are functions that have one goal, they get or set value.
 But of course that is not the only thing they are good for.
-Most use cases I've seen involve triggering a side-effect when a value changes or put some validations to prevent some undesired behavior.
+Most use cases I've seen involve triggering a side-effect when a value changes or put some validations to prevent undesired behavior.

 In javascript you could make them explicit by doing something like this.